Rishu1018/CricEXCELerate-IPL-Dashboard/README.md

 ![image](https://github.com/Rishu1018/CricEXCELerate-IPL-Dashboard/assets/83905981/566adb30-eb3c-4c0e-9790-2ac18c2ca8c5)

 # 4. Data Processing
-This is more like extracting more details from the cleaned data to help with data analysis, for example, monthly and year column was added to help with analysis as the client requested for the seasonal trend in comparison to current and previous years.
+This is more like extracting more details from the cleaned data to help with data analysis, for example, the season column was added to help with analysis of the seasonal trend in comparison to current and previous years.

 Included columns